-► A global chip shortage has forced several brands to slow production
+► Global chip shortage has throttled production

 ► Everything you need to know

-What and why is it happening?
+What is the semiconductor shortage and why is it happening?

 And at the same time, the need for tech for home working, as well as the launch of two new gaming consoles – the PlayStation 5 and Xbox Series S/X – meant demand for those chips was higher than ever.
 And yes, those consoles will have made a splash – Sony estimates it sold 4.5 million units last year alone.